coutooo/Uphold-Bot/README.md

 ------------Docker------------
-# Modify command arguments in the Dockerfile:
+# Modify command arguments in the Dockerfile, as you wish:

 CMD [ "node", "upholdbot.js", "-c", "XRP-USD,BTC-USD,ETH-USD", "-i", "5000,10000,7000", "-p", "0.01,0.05,0.03" ]